org-runink/runink-site/content/docs/contributing.md

 ## 📜 Code of Conduct

-We expect everyone participating to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) (to be created).
+We expect everyone participating to adhere to our [Code of Conduct](https://github.com/paesdan/runink/main/CODE_OF_CONDUCT.md).
 Respect and kindness are the foundation.

 ---